 Flash drives are ubiquitous in today’s digital society.
-It is an easy, cost effective way to transfer large amounts of data from computer to computer.
+It is an easy, cost-effective way to transfer large amounts of data from computer to computer.
 With devices reaching 256GB of storage, users are storing more and more data on these small handy plastic devices.
 But what happens when that device is lost and it contains sensitive information such as Protected Health Information (PHI), Social Security numbers, or confidential financials.
-How can you protect the data on your USB device from ending up in the wrong hands.
+How can you protect the data on your USB device from ending up in the wrong hands?

-In the past, IT organization’s have tried to implement a host of security measures to prevent users from copying confidential information on USB drives.
+In the past, IT organizations have tried to implement a host of security measures to prevent users from copying confidential information on USB drives.
 An IT department would use end-point security software as well as establish policies and procedures for employee use of removable media and yet employees would always find a way to copy the data they wanted.
 While other security breaches are more traceable, such as data leaking through the corporate firewall, a flash drive is very difficult to monitor, especially when the user takes the device out of the corporate network.

-- Many security professionals lock down USB flash drives by putting calk or glue into the physical USB slot on the computer.
+- Many security professionals lock down USB flash drives by putting caulk or glue into the physical USB slot on the computer.
 This will prevent users from plugging anything into it.
 This forces users to transfer files using other means, such as email, which IT departments can more easily monitor.

-- Many end-point security suites include software to disable the front, back, or both USB ports.
+- Many endpoint security suites include software to disable the front, back, or both USB ports.